 2. Pull tight to gather the edge.
 Knot it securely.

 3 & 4.
 Stuff the nose with poly-fill stuffing.
-Stuff it real hard to make a firm round nose.
+Stuff it really hard to make a firm round nose.
 Set aside.

 Cut the heel gusset (the triangle piece) from the socks.
 Trash it or keep it for another project.

-Cut the foot part (x + x’) from the socks, cut it into halve on both plain socks and chenille socks. x is for reindeer’s head, x’ on the plain sock is for reindeer’s legs, x’ on chenille sock is for reindeer’s arms.
+Cut the foot part (x + x’) from the socks, and cut it into half on both plain socks and chenille socks. x is for reindeer’s head, x’ on the plain sock is for reindeer’s legs, x’ on chenille sock is for reindeer’s arms.

-The whole leg part of chenille sock is for the body of reindeer.
+The whole leg part of the chenille sock is for the body of the reindeer.